Our Review Process

 Table of Contents

 Omega-3 fatty acids always seem to help those who want to control weight and blood glucose.
 According to the experts, omega 3 is good for diabetes.
-It is a very healthy diet option for them.
-You can consider an example of pills made of fish oil.
+Omega-3 for diabetes is a very healthy diet option for them.
+You can consider an example of pills made of fish oil for diabetes.
 It helps shrink the waistline by combining it with some physical exercises and a calorie control diet.
 Omega-3 may help the heart as people with diabetes always have an increased risk of heart disease.
 According to the National Institutes of Health (NIH), on an average day, women must get 1.1 g of omega-3, and men must have 1.6 g.

 If you use flaxseed oil in your salads, it can help with health benefits.
 The EPA and DHA are the main seafood Omega-3 sources, while you can also find Omega-3 in alpha-linolenic acid (ALA), a plant-based source.
 ALA converts into EPA inside the body; hence it has similar benefits compared to a seafood source.
 Always choose the oil-based form of Omega-3 as it is a more concentrated ALA dose.
 The flaxseed oil contains 5 times more ALA than canola or walnut oils.
 ALA improves the blood sugar responses and sensitivity of insulin in the body.
 This may protect the people who have diabetes.
 Flaxseed oil also lowers cholesterol levels.
 So, flaxseed-based omega 3 is good for diabetes.